Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 5-6.md

-# OverTheWire Bandit - Level 5-6
+# OverTheWire Bandit Game - Level 5-6

 ## The Objective :
 Find the password in order to progress to the next level.
 The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties: